nikerla/vc-content/Pages/forms/contact-form.md

 					<ul class="list">
 						<li>
 							<span class="title">How much does Virto Commerce cost?</span>
-							<span class="descr">Our Community License is free for qualified companies.
-Prices for Virto Commerce start at $298 per month.
+							<span class="descr">Prices for Self-Hosted Virto Commerce start at $298 per month.
 If that sounds like a good fit, get in touch!</span>
 						</li>
 						<li>
 							<span class="title">Is the source code provided?</span>